NeptuneMagicSauce/CatPi/README.md

 # TODO

+- bug A: sometimes it dispenses soon after starting maybe after fiddling with the delay timer?

 - signal of weight is noisy
   it easily goes over threshold because of spikes average, median: research a bit